Top 5 Family Friendly Travel Destinations in Queensland

 Step your family vay-cay up a notch with an epic family-friendly resort.
 Our Oaks Sunshine Coast Oasis Resort recently added a waterpark, complete with water slides, fountains and interactive activities.
 Plus there’s a tropical lagoon pool, triple galaxy climbing frame, kangaroo jumping pillow, floodlit tennis court, 18-hole mini golf course, beach volleyball court and spa.
 Sounds perfect, right?

 Between the months of July and October the calm coastal town of Hervey Bay becomes the whale capital of the world.
 The region, a four-hour drive north of Brisbane, was recently recognised as the world’s first Whale Heritage Site for its responsible and sustainable whale watching practices.
-During the winter months some 25,000 Humpback whales use the calm, protected waters around Fraser Island and the Bay to teach their calves how to 'adult'.
+During the winter months some 25,000 Humpback whales use the calm, protected waters around K'gari (formerly Fraser Island) and the Bay to teach their calves how to 'adult'.
 Take your own family out for the day and witness the magic as these majestic creatures show off with flip slaps, blowhole spurts and full, 40-tonne out-of-water aerial displays.

 Back on dry land, wander down Hervey Bay's picturesque Esplanade, visit family-friendly beaches, laid-back coastal eateries and bars, and shop at small boutiques.

 A family holiday on the Gold Coast doesn’t mean you have to base yourself in Surfers Paradise or Broadbeach.
 Stick to the quieter, calmer southern end of the GC and discover a more local side to the coastal capital of fun.